Trevor Smith (fighter): Ultimate Fighting Championship

 Smith was expected to face promotional newcomer Leonardo Augusto Guimarães on February 21, 2016, at UFC Fight Night 83.
 However, Smith pulled out of the fight in early February citing a hand injury and was replaced by Anthony Smith.

 Smith next faced promotional newcomer Joe Gigilotti on August 6, 2016, at UFC Fight Night 92.
 He won the one-sided fight via unanimous decision.

 Smith faced Andrew Sanchez on December 9, 2016, at UFC Fight Night 102.
 He lost the fight by unanimous decision.

 Smith faced Chris Camozzi on May 28, 2017, at UFC Fight Night 109.
 He won the fight by unanimous decision.

 Smith was scheduled to face promotional newcomer Ramazan Emeev on October 21, 2017, at UFC Fight Night 118.
 However, Smith pulled out of the fight in early October citing injury and was replaced by Sam Alvey.

 Smith faced Elias Theodorou on May 27, 2018, at UFC Fight Night 130.
 He lost the fight via unanimous decision.

 Smith faced Zak Cummings on December 15, 2018, at UFC on Fox 31.
 He lost the fight by unanimous decision.

 Smith was expected to face Antônio Rogério Nogueira in a light heavyweight bout on November 16, 2019, at UFC on ESPN+ 22.
 However, Nogueira was forced to pull out of the event due to injury, resulting in the cancellation of the bout.

 Smith was scheduled to face Alonzo Menifield on December 7, 2019, at UFC on ESPN 7.
 However, on November 10, 2019, it was reported that Menifield pulled out from the event for undisclosed reason, and he was replaced by Makhmud Muradov.
 He lost the fight via knock out in round three.

-In March 2020, Smith got listed as a former fighter on the UFC website.
+In March 2020, Smith was listed as a former fighter on the UFC website.